stanford-cs336/assignment5-alignment-leaderboard/README.md

 In your pull request description, you should include:

-- The final validation accuracy recorded over the _entire_ vlidation set
+- The final validation accuracy recorded over the _entire_ validation set
 - A link to an associated learning curve that clearly shows wallclock-time.
   You may either upload an image directly to the repo (use the [./images](./images)) folder or link to a